Testing enetcache

 lolli@apoc /var/www/local/git/styleguide $

-The good thing about this test is that it actually triggers quite some functionality below.
-It does tons of database inserts and updates and uses the Core DataHandler for various details.
-If something goes wrong in this entire area, it would throw an exception, the functional test would recognize this and fail.
-But if its green, we know that a large parts of that extension are working correctly.
+The good thing about this test is that it actually triggers some functionality below it.
+It does tons of database inserts and updates and uses the Core DataHandler for various tasks.
+If something goes wrong, it throws an exception, the functional test would recognize this and fail.
+But if it is green, we know that large parts of the extension are working correctly.

-If looking at details - for instance if we try to fix the MSSQL issue - run
+If we want to look at the details - for instance if we want to fix the MSSQL

-again for xdebug break pointing.
-Also, the functional test execution becomes a bit funny: We are creating
+Also, the functional test execution becomes a bit strange.
+We are creating

-for the single tests cases.
-The code that is actually executed is now located in a sub folder
+setup creates instances for the single tests cases.
+The code that is actually executed is now located in sub folder

-, in this test case it is functional-
+typo3temp/ in .Build/.
+In this test case it is functional-:

 lolli@apoc /var/www/local/git/styleguide $ ls -l .Build/Web/typo3temp/var/tests/functional-9ad521a/